Trajectory Prediction with Graph-based Dual-scale Context Fusion: Methodology

 As we mentioned in the previous sections, current goal-driven methods are either based on heatmap prediction~\cite{mangalam2020not, gilles2021home} or classification and offset regression on sparse anchors~\cite{zhao2020tnt, zeng2021lanercnn}.
 It is difficult for them to consider both fine-grained endpoint information as well as long-range features in a unified framework.
 For example, rasterized images naturally lose the lane topology, and information loss is inevitable due to the rendering process.
 Sparse anchors such as the center-point of a small lane segment may contain an ambiguous meaning since different driving behaviors may end in the same segment, especially for low-speed scenarios.

 To address this problem, we propose a graph-based double-layered driving context representation, which includes a DA layer that focuses on local traversability and an LS layer that describes the long-range dependencies.
-Specifically, for the DA layer, we uniformly sample in the drivable area with the target agent as the center.
-Nodes are connected with their Moore neighborhood (8-connected) if no static obstacle lies between them.
+Specifically, for the DA layer, we uniformly sample (resolution: 1.0 $m$) in the drivable area with the target agent as the center.
+Nodes are connected with their Moore neighborhood if no static obstacle lies between them.
 Apart from the 2-D positional information, we incorporate the spatio-temporal occupancy status into the node features as well.
-An addition $T$ channels are added for each node, and a Boolean value is set as \texttt{True} once any of the agents is within a predefined range of the node at the corresponding timestamp.
+Additional $T$ channels are added for each node, and a Boolean value is set as \texttt{True} once any of the agents is within a predefined range of the node at the corresponding timestamp.
 The spatio-temporal occupancy provides more detailed motion features compared to raw trajectories.
 For the LS layer, we uniformly resample the raw centerlines from HD maps, obtaining a set of short lane segments.
-We utilize the sampled lane segments as the nodes of the LS graph with the 8-dimensional node feature containing the 2-D position, tangent direction and semantic flags (e.g., turning direction and controlled by traffic lights).
-Following the formulation of LaneGCN~\cite{liang2020learning}, nodes are connected with different types of edges according to the topology of the HD maps, including predecessor, successor, left neighbor and right neighbor.
+We utilize the sampled lane segments (resolution: 2.0 $m$) as the nodes of the LS graph with the 8-dimensional node feature containing the 2-D position, tangent direction and semantic flags (e.g., turning direction and flags for traffic control).
+Following the formulation in \cite{liang2020learning}, nodes are connected with different types of edges according to the topology of the HD maps, including predecessor, successor, left neighbor and right neighbor.
 Moreover, inter-layer connectivity is also indispensable for dual-scale feature fusion.
-Note that the DA and LS layers are always spatially overlapped.
-Thus, it is reasonable to build the inter-layer edges according to the Euclidean distance between nodes from different layers.
-An intuitive illustration of the proposed double-layered graph is shown in Fig.~\ref{fig:cover}.
+Note that the DA and LS layers are from the same map data and always spatially overlapped, therefore, it is reasonable to build the inter-layer edges according to the Euclidean distance between nodes from different layers.
+An illustration of the proposed representation is shown in Fig.~\ref{fig:cover}.